hashed-io/Grants-Program/applications/social-recovery-wallet.md

 ### Project Team members
 - Nik Heger - Flutter Developer
-- xx - Flutter Developer
+- Jason Jason - Flutter Developer
+- Massimo - Designer
 - Other team members as needed

 We have already been learning Substrate and we are partnering with the [Hashed Network](https://github.com/hashed-io).
 Many of our users are already planned to migrate over.